 Some of the applications are:

 - Automatic measurement of vitals of the patient and sending it to the patient’s doctor.

 - More home care facilities and ambulatory treatments.

 - Automatic detection of visitors spreading the disease to patients in hospitals.

 - Decentralized laboratories.

 - Robotics in Operation Theater.

 Sensors in ship measures fuel tank levels, liquid cargo levels, tank pressure/temperature.
-Pitch, roll, speed and other vessel moments are also measured and monitored with the help of sensors.
-There are a lot of sensors in Engines, measuring typical attributes of internal combustion parameters.
+Pitch, roll, speed and other vessel moments are also measured and monitored with sensors’ help.
+There are a lot of sensors in Engines measuring typical attributes of internal combustion parameters.

-Advent of IoT adoption by Industries is taking the usage of applications of sensors to the next level.
-Vehicles are tracked when they are on move and their health is monitored using the data generated by sensors and in extreme situations, corrective action is taken from a central location.
-The data generated by sensors and collected in the database through the IoT application presents a valuable asset to the organization and people contemplate monetizing data by selling it to the stakeholders.
+The advent of IoT adoption by Industries is taking the usage of sensors’ applications to the next level.
+Vehicles are tracked when they are on the move, and their health is monitored using the data generated by sensors, and in extreme situations, corrective action is taken from a central location.
+The data generated by sensors and collected in the database through the IoT application presents a valuable asset to the organization, and people contemplate monetizing data by selling it to the stakeholders.

 This is a guide to Applications of Sensors.
 Here we discuss the introduction, uses, and top 5 applications of sensors with a detailed explanation.
 You may also look at the following articles to learn more-